gttobin/barcode_reader_opencv/README.md

 This uses opencv libraries for the initial processing of the input jpg files.

 To compile, you will have to include opencv 450 c++ libraries.
+Most Linux and UNIX OS's will have a package manager from which opencv libraries can be installed with a single command.
+To compile

+g++ main.cpp -o main  `pkg-config --cflags --libs opencv`

 to run

-barcode "path/to/jpeg/image" "true"
+./main barcode1_mbdb.jpg true

 the first parameter is the file path of the jpeg image and the second parameter turns debug output on or off